thapahemraj/onlinesaathi-ai/README.md

 For new features, components, or extensions, please open an issue and discuss before sending a PR.

-If you'd like to help translate LibreChat into your language, we'd love your contribution!
-Improving our translations not only makes LibreChat more accessible to users around the world but also enhances the overall user experience.
+If you'd like to help translate Online Saathi into your language, we'd love your contribution!
+Improving our translations not only makes Online Saathi more accessible to users around the world but also enhances the overall user experience.
 Please check out our [Translation Guide](https://www.librechat.ai/docs/translation).

 ---